-10.2.4.
-No networking in Windows Vista guests
+11.2.4 No networking in Windows Vista guests

 Unfortunately, with Vista, Microsoft dropped support for the virtual AMD PCnet card that we are providing to virtual machines.
 As a result, after installation, Vista guests initially have no networking.
-To fix that, download the official NDIS5 AMD driver for installation in the guest from here:

-ht.
+VirtualBox therefore ships a driver for that card with the Windows Guest Additions; see chapter 4.2.4, Windows Vista networking, page 49.